 Most of us are familiar with the magnificent zebra, however there are actually three species of zebras alive today - the plains zebra, the Grévy's zebra and the mountain zebra.
-The plains zebra and the mountain zebra belong to the subgenus Hippotigris, but Grevy's zebra is the sole species of subgenus Dolichohippus.
+The plains zebra and the mountain zebra belong to the subgenus Hippotigris, but Grevy's zebra is the sole species of subgenus Dolichopus.

 It is the unique stripes of zebras make these animals among the most familiar to people.
-They occur in a variety of habitats, such as grasslands, savannas, woodlands, thorny scrublands, mountains, and coastal hills.
+They occur in a variety of habitats, such as grasslands, Savannas, woodlands, thorny scrublands, mountains, and coastal hills.
 However, various factors have had a severe impact on zebra populations, in particular hunting for skins and habitat destruction.
 The Grevy's zebra and the mountain zebra are endangered, but the plains zebras are much more plentiful.

 One subspecies, the quagga, went extinct in the late 19th century, though they have now been re-bred from zebra DNA.